mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-jobs/metronome-constraints/index.md

 Metronome placement constraints control where jobs run.
 Constraints have three parts: a field name, an operator, and a value.
 The field can be the hostname of the agent or any attribute of the agent.

-Metronome supports a subset of Marathon operators, and supports all of Marathon's special field names.
+Metronome supports a subset of Marathon&trade; operators, and supports all of Marathon's special field names.

 # Field Names